puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 This module uses `puppet device` instead of `puppet agent` to manage the devices.
 The `puppet device` subcommand interacts with administrative interfaces to implement types and providers.
 This allows resources to talk to the device and translate the module into network calls.

 Before you can use the netscaler module, you must create a proxy system able to run `puppet device`.
-In order to do so, you will have a Puppet master and a Puppet agent as usual, and the agent will be the "proxy system" for `puppet device`.
+In order to do so, you'll need a Puppet master and a Puppet agent as usual, and one node as the "proxy system" for `puppet device`.

 This means you must create a device.conf file in the Puppet conf directory (either /etc/puppet or /etc/puppetlabs/puppet) on the Puppet agent.
 Within your device.conf, you must have: